-Should you ever be concerned that your dog is not gaining weight or seems to be stunted in growth, it is best to seek the professional advice of a veterinarian.
-Every dog has a different growth rate, so as long as they continue to grow at a steady pace, there is nothing to be concerned about.
+Every dog has a different growth rate, so as long as they continue to grow steadily, there is nothing to be concerned about.

 Can I Predict My Dog’s Size?

-- You can do a rough calculation based on your dog’s height at four months old.
+You can do a rough calculation based on your dog’s height at four months old.
 Dogs at six months old are generally 60% of their total height.
-So to calculate an estimate on how tall your dog will be, add 40% more to get the full adult height.
-This calculation is not always accurate, especially with slow maturing dogs like the Standard Bernedoodle though it can hold true for Mini Bernedoodles.

-All of these ways of predicting your dog’s size are not a guarantee.
+These ways of predicting your dog’s size are not guaranteed.
 Things like genetics, nutrition, and gender can all change how fast or how slow your dog will grow.

 Maturity In Dogs

-Reaching maximum height and weight does not mean that your puppy has reached full maturity.
-Mental maturity in dogs is not reached until 2.5-3 years in most breeds.
+Reaching maximum height and weight does not mean your puppy has fully matured.
+In most breeds, mental maturity in dogs is not reached until 2.5-3 years.

 You can tell if your dog has mentally matured if:

-- A mature dog can entertain himself – Your dog will still love to play with you.
+Your dog will still love to play with you.
 He or she will even crave attention at times.
-But, a mature dog will be ok and have the ability to play by himself without getting into trouble.
+But a mature dog will be ok and can play alone without getting into trouble.

-- Your dog has gotten all of its adult teeth – A dog losing all of its milk teeth it is considered to be fully mature.
-Though this is not the best way of determining mental maturity as some dogs will lose them earlier or later depending on their genetics.
+A dog losing all of its milk teeth is considered to be fully mature.
+However, this is not the best way of determining mental maturity, as some dogs will lose them earlier or later, depending on their genetics.

 Lover Doodles FAQ: